chickadeebird/Satellite-Line-Repair/README.md

 This will work only on mono images at present.
 RGB will be added as an update in the future.

 The script will display any available image window in its image window frame.
-The user can set the range threshold slider (default 25) and the detection threshold slider (default 50) and then select the detect button at the bottom of the panel.
+The user can set the range threshold slider (default 25) and the detection threshold slider (default 50) and then select the "Detect" button at the bottom of the panel.
 It may take a while depending on the computer hardware and the size of the image, but satellite lines will be detected and displayed in red or green in the script image window.
+Computation speed optimizations are coming in the future.

 The range threshold sets the threshold of the mask range.
 Lower numbers means more lines detected, but more noise in the initial estimate and therefore more time to compute, and a greater chance of detecting non-satellite lines.